2024-01-13 17:19:05

 What happens in meat and in other markets with scarce supply is the result of how Argentina punishes an essential activity of the economy: investment.

 An example is export, which lately channeled between 20% and 25% of production.
-During the presidencies of Cristina Fernández and Alberto Fernández, 12 of the last 16 years, the livestock producer saw what he could and could not export change from one year to the next.
+During the presidencies of Cristina Fernández and Alberto Fernández, 12 of the last 16 years, the livestock producer saw what he might and might not export change from one year to the next.
 For example, with the previous government, during the last two years it was prevented from selling “popular” cuts abroad: rib, beef, skirt, matambre, roast tapa, buttock and shoulder.
 For a business with cycles of one and a half to two years, this lack of legal certainty is fatal.

 Add in export taxes, price controls in the domestic market and multiple exchange rates, and the result is a collection of difficulties for anyone looking to invest in cows.